Plymouth Full Size Ads

 1961

-Plymouth Sport Fury - Full color 9 1/2" x 12 1/2" ad has a photo of a Blue Four-Door parked in a parking lot next to a man and his wife as they prepare to launch a model airplane.
-The ad headline says "Plymouth...known by the economy it keeps".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Plymouth Sport Fury - Full color 9 1/2" x 12 1/2" ad for the many ways that this car will prove to be Economical for you.
+The ad has a photo of a Blue Four-Door parked in a parking lot next to a man and his wife as they prepare to launch a model airplane.
+The man has knelt down to work on his planc and his wife is standing next to him, arms folded, and probably realizing that she already has the young son that she has always wanted.
+The ad headline says "Plymouth...known by the economy it keeps" amd the text talks about both the gas mileage and the long life that you can expect.

 May 12, 1961